On the Inside (The Walking Dead)

 "On the Inside" is the sixth episode of the eleventh season of the post-apocalyptic horror television series The Walking Dead.
 The 159th episode of the series overall, the episode was directed by executive producer Greg Nicotero and written by Kevin Deiboldt.
 "On the Inside" was released on the streaming platform AMC+ on September 19, 2021, before airing on AMC on September 26, 2021.

-In the episode, Connie (Lauren Ridloff) and Virgil (Kevin Carroll) take shelter in a cabin in the woods inhabited by feral humans; Pope (Ritchie Coster) again tests the loyalty of Daryl (Norman Reedus); Maggie (Lauren Cohan), Negan (Jeffrey Dean Morgan), Gabriel (Seth Gilliam) and Elijah (Okea Eme-Akwari) hide at the satellite outpost while the Reapers search through it; and Kelly (Angel Theory) looks for her sister, Connie.
-The episode received critical acclaim from critics.
-Acclaim was given for the episode’s horror factor.
+In the episode, Connie (Lauren Ridloff) and Virgil (Kevin Carroll) take shelter in a large house in the woods inhabited by feral humans; Pope (Ritchie Coster) again tests the loyalty of Daryl (Norman Reedus); Maggie (Lauren Cohan), Negan (Jeffrey Dean Morgan), Gabriel (Seth Gilliam) and Elijah (Okea Eme-Akwari) hide at the satellite outpost while the Reapers search through it; and Kelly (Angel Theory) looks for her sister, Connie.
+The episode received critical acclaim for its horror factor.